Comments

 Case

-Case is one of the most used control flow in Gleam.
+case is how flow control is done in Gleam.
 It can be seen as a switch statement on steroids.
 It provides a terse way to match a value type to an expression.
 It is also used to replace if/else statements.

 PHP